pivotal/docs-tap/tas-migration/buildpacks/dotnet-core.hbs.md

-# Migrate to .NET Core Cloud Native Buildpack
+# Migrate to the .NET Core Cloud Native Buildpack

-This topic tells you how to migrate your .NET Core app from using a Cloud Foundry buildpack for Tanzu Application Service (commonly known as TAS for VMs) to using a Cloud Native buildpack for Tanzu Application Platform (commonly known as TAP).
+This topic tells you how to migrate your .NET Core app from using a Cloud Foundry buildpack for Tanzu Application Service (commonly known as TAS for VMs) to using a Cloud Native Buildpack for Tanzu Application Platform (commonly known as TAP).

 <!-- do users do all these sections in order or do they choose the section for their use case -->